Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 - They won’t work without electricity.

-- They are not visually appealing.
+- They are not attractive.

 In gas cooktops, natural gas flows through a main tube into the stove.
-From there it flows into other tubes to mix with air.
-When a burner is turned on, this concoction is ignited by various methods (pilot light, electronically, or the newer crystals) depending on the type of stove.
+From there, it flows into other tubes to mix with air.
+When a burner is turned on, this mixture is ignited by various methods (pilot light, electronically, or the newer crystals) depending on the type of stove.
 The flame then travels to little tubes in the particular burner and flows out the holes.
 Gas cooktops have longed been the choice for both home and professional kitchens.
 But they too have their pros and cons.